yandex-cloud/docs/en/managed-mongodb/operations/cluster-create.md

          {% include [storages-step-settings](../../_includes/mdb/settings-storages.md) %}

-      * Select the size to be used for data and backups.
+      * Select the size of storage to be used for data and backups.
 For more information about how backups take up storage space, see [{#T}](../concepts/backup.md).

    1. Under **Database**, specify the DB attributes: